Poetry

 her life whenever she saw it; An ugly flower like a hand or mouth opening to eat

-; each petal makes its slow debut, the final
+you.
+Takes its sweet time to open too; each petal makes its slow debut, the final

 shape – a bird flying into everlasting night.